A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq

 The filtered type associated with \coqin{subspace} can furthermore be equipped with a topology using this other factory provided by \analysis{}:

 Indeed, (1) one can show that \coqin{nbhs_subspace}'s are \newterm{proper filters} (i.e., no set in the filter is empty) \cite[\sec{3.2.2}]{cohen2018jfr}, (2) points are contained into their neighborhoods, and (3) given a neighborhood~$A$, the set of points of which $A$ is a neighborhood is also a neighborhood.
-It suffices to build an instance of topological type by passing to the factory above the proofs of the facts (1), (2), and (3) (omitted here but that can be found online~\cite[\coqin{topology.v}]{analysis}):
+It suffices to build an instance of topological type by passing to the factory above the proofs of the facts (1), (2), and (3) (omitted here but that can be found in the formal development~\cite[file \coqin{topology.v}]{analysis}):

 This is the subspace topology relative to~\coqin{A}.
-In particular, this topology is discrete outside of~\coqin{A}.
+Note that this topology is discrete outside of~\coqin{A}.

 In particular, we use the topology of subspace to define continuity as follows.
 The notation \coqin{{within A, continuous f}} denotes continuity of \coqin{f : subspace A -> Y}: